JGtHb/NVFanControl/README.md

 </p>

 > [!WARNING]
-> This repository is shared without warranty.
-It is intended for reference.
+> This repository is shared without warranty, as detailed in the license.
 Use at your own risk.

 > [!CAUTION]
 > If uninstalling, be sure to re-enable automatic fan control with
 > ```
 > sudo nvidia-settings -a gpufancontrolstate=0
 > ```
-> This script disables automatic fan control and enables manual fan control when run (as required to control the gpu fans).

 ## Overview